Landshut Wedding: History

 The festival is held in memory of the wedding between George of Bavaria, the son of the Bavarian duke, and Hedwig Jagiellon, daughter of King Casimir IV Jagiellon of Poland, in 1475.

-The wedding was negotiated in 1474 in Kraków through legations.
+The wedding was negotiated in 1474 in Radom through legations.
 The marriage was important because it was seen as a strong alliance against the Ottoman Turks.
 At the time, most royal marriages were not entered into because of love, but because of political motivations.
 It took the bride two months to travel to Landshut, where she was received by princes and bishops.